Table of Contents

 Regulator genes promote, maintain, or inhibit genetic expression.
 Four regulatory genes responsible for suppressing tumor development are:

 When altered, these regulator genes promote the expression of other genes, thus allowing them to function at an excessive rate or have an entirely new function altogether.
-Proto-oncogenes are dominantly inherited and produce a gain in function and/or expression – meaning even heterozygous genotypes will be prone to tumor production.
+Proto-oncogenes are dominantly inherited and produce again in function and/or expression – meaning even heterozygous genotypes will be prone to tumor production.

-Naturally inhibit tumor growth.
+Naturally, they inhibit tumor growth.
 Mutations in the tumor suppressor genes are categorized as a loss of function and, therefore, are inherited recessively.
 However, this is not always the case (e.g. haploinsufficiency).